 One Apprentice worked with members of the Bozovic Lab to image hair bundles from different auditory organs, to study their size and orientation.
 Many of these systems have very intricate regulation of stiffness and number of stereocilia within one hair cell, and a careful characterization will help us understand how these mechanical properties relate to the cell’s frequency tuning and function.
 Applicants must be 16 years of age or older at the start of the program to be placed at this site.

-Seagrass Ecology at University of California, Los Angeles*
+Seagrass Ecology at the University of California, Los Angeles*

 Air Pollution Research at the Aerosol Lab of the University of Southern California*